-Instantiator.
-The instantiator is responsible for creating instances of gates that must be inserted into the fragment.
-For this purpose, the instantiator creates 6^{k_j} instances for each fragment F_i , where k_i is the number of virtual gates that act on the qubits of F_i .
-The instances are described as assignments to the parameterized gates and include every possible combination of the total 6^{k_j} combinations of each fragment.
-These assignments are essentially the tensor-product of the parameter vectors of the generated code for each fragment (Fig. 6).
 Knitter.
-The knitter takes the results of the probability distribution of all fragment instances and calculates the final result of the original circuit by applying the formulas for gate virtualization with highly parallel processing.
-(Section 2.2).
-The results are given as vectors for each fragment F_i with entries $\langle O_i \rangle_i$ with $i = 1, ..., 6^{k_j}$.
+The knitter takes the approximate probability distributions based on the sampling results of all fragment instances and calculates the final result of the original circuit by applying the formulas for gate virtualization with highly parallel processing. (§ 2.3).
+The results are given as vectors for each fragment F_j with entries $\langle O_j \rangle_i$ with $i = 1, ..., 6^{k_j}$.
 To knit the results, the knitter distributes the result vectors of each fragment to the available classical nodes, where each node is given the task of computing a part of the global 6^k instances.
 We determine this part by assigning an equal part of the global coefficient vector C to each node (Eq.
-2).
-In the example of Fig. 7, we divide the coefficient vector C into two parts C1 and C2 and calculate the partial sum at each node over the instances corresponding to each coefficient.
+2.3).
+In the example of Fig. 9, we divide the coefficient vector C into two parts C_1 and C_2 and calculate the partial sum at each node over the instances corresponding to each coefficient.
 Finally, we calculate the sum of the two partial results to obtain the final result $\langle O \rangle$.
 In this way, we are able to linearly scale the post-processing of the circuit virtualization with respect to the number of cores used.